How to Import Data via REST API into Magento 2

 For further information about REST API, follow this link: Learn REST: A RESTful Tutorial.

 It describes how to build RESTful web services most professionally.
-The Internet industry grows on a daily basis providing developers with new and new challenges.
+The Internet industry grows daily providing developers with new and new challenges.
 Thus, creating a REST API requires best practices to ease development and increase client adoption.
 You can find all of them at RestApiTutorial.com.

 Magento 2 REST API Import & Export FAQ